 Even though young pups may be more actively curious, dogs never stop learning.
-In fact, adult dogs are often easier to train than their younger canine friends specifically because they aren’t as active.
-Older dogs aren’t as easily distracted as pups and can focus for longer periods of time.
+In fact, adult dogs are often easier to train than their younger canine friends specifically because they are not as active.
+Older dogs are not as easily distracted as pups and can focus for longer periods of time.
 This ability to concentrate helps them learn new routines more easily.

 Can my old dog learn not to do something?

-Even though older dogs can readily learn, it’s still best to start the learning process early on.
-In fact, puppies can begin formal training as soon as they go to their new homes, usually at weaning which occurs around 8 weeks of age.
+Even though older dogs can readily learn, it is still best to start the learning process early on.
+In fact, puppies can begin formal training as soon as they go to their new homes, usually at weaning, which occurs around 8 weeks of age.
 Older dogs are great students, but teaching a new pup does have one advantage: you are working with a clean slate.
 The pup is too young to have acquired bad habits that need to be “unlearned.”

-Older dogs, on the other hand, may have learned behaviors that their owners would prefer they hadn’t.
+Older dogs, on the other hand, may have learned behaviors that their owners would prefer they had not.
 Older dogs with years spent absorbing their world often develop habitual responses to their environment.
-Perhaps they can’t resist chewing the newspaper.
+Perhaps they can not resist chewing the newspaper.
 People who choose to adopt an adult dog may find that the dog has a few peculiarities that they can accept and some that they want to change.
 Can that dog fetch the paper instead of demolishing it?

-My dog doesn’t seem to be picking up some tricks – why is that?
+My dog does not seem to be picking up some tricks – why is that?